Enterprise JFrog CLI Configuration Reference

 Configuration File Structure

-The ~/.jfrog/config file stores server entries.
+The ~/.jfrog/jfrog-cli.conf.v6 file (or the same filename under the directory from JFROG_CLI_HOME_DIR) stores server entries.
 Each entry has a unique ID and contains URL, authentication method, and optional TLS settings.
-The format is JSON or a compatible structure.
+The format is JSON.

 Configuration Encryption